 “That’s good,” judged Mrs. Lund, and continued past them.
 “Quiet Fritzi!”
 The dog went on yapping.

 Roger couldn’t imagine a child who could be any more annoying than that dog, or for that matter its scolding master.
 He exchanged fraught looks with Eve.
-Elaine shook her head in resignation, unlocked the door to apartment N and ushered the couple into the foyer.
+Elaine shook her head in resignation, unlocked the door to the apartment and ushered the couple into the foyer.
 “We’ll take it!” said Roger.
 Elaine laughed.
 “Roger!” cried Eve, “you haven’t even seen it yet!”

 “I thought you were in a hurry,” he said, “and besides, I did study the layout in the brochure.”
 At that, Roger, although himself once the anonymous author of such florid copy, winced at the memory of the sales brochure’s purple prose: